Neil Druckmann: Designer and writer (2005–2009)

-During the development of Jak 3 and Jak X, Druckmann continued to ask Wells about joining the design team.
-Wells restrained from transferring him, as he was originally employed as a programmer and lacked experience in design, but agreed to review Druckmann's design work if he completed them in his spare time.
+During the development of Jak 3 and Jak X, Druckmann continually asked Wells about joining the design team.
+Wells restrained from transferring him, as he was originally employed as a programmer and lacked design experience, but agreed to review Druckmann's work if he completed them in his spare time.
 Druckmann iterated on several level designs with Wells's feedback, initially on graph paper and later using Adobe Illustrator.
-Following the development of Jak X, Wells concluded that Druckmann was skilled in design, and gave him a design position for Jak and Daxter: The Lost Frontier.
-Several months into development, Wells transferred Druckmann to work as a game designer on Uncharted: Drake's Fortune (2007), which was facing development troubles at the time; High Impact Games took over work on The Lost Frontier, which was released in 2009.
-In his position as game designer on Drake's Fortune, he worked closely with Amy Hennig to construct the story, before working on Uncharted 2: Among Thieves (2009) as a lead game designer, becoming more involved with the core writing of the game.
+Following the development of Jak X, Wells concluded that Druckmann was skilled in design and gave him a design position for Jak and Daxter: The Lost Frontier.
+Several months into development, Wells transferred Druckmann to work as a game designer on Uncharted: Drake's Fortune (2007), which was facing development troubles; High Impact Games took over work on The Lost Frontier, which was released in 2009.
+In his position as game designer on Drake's Fortune, he worked closely with Amy Hennig to construct the story, before working on Uncharted 2: Among Thieves (2009) as a lead game designer, becoming more involved with the core writing.

-In 2009, Druckmann worked on the motion comic Uncharted: Eye of Indra, as writer and director.
-A prequel to Drake's Fortune, Eye of Indra tells the story of Nathan Drake prior to the events of the first game.
+In 2009, Druckmann worked on the motion comic Uncharted: Eye of Indra as writer and director.
+Eye of Indra tells the story of Nathan Drake prior to the events of Drake's Fortune.
 Druckmann's first graphic novel, A Second Chance at Sarah, was published by Ape Entertainment in February 2010.
-With illustrations by artist Joysuke Wong, the novel relates Druckmann's interest in traveling back in time to meet his wife at a younger age.
-"There's something cute and poetic about that idea," Druckmann explained.
-He felt that he shares many similarities with the novel's protagonist Johnny, and that "a lot of Johnny's flaws and fears are based on [his] own shortcomings".
-The comic was originally released on February 24, 2010; critics particularly praised Wong's illustrations, as well as Druckmann's writing and character development.
+With illustrations by artist Joysuke Wong, the novel relates Druckmann's interest in traveling back in time to meet his wife at a younger age, an idea he found "cute and poetic".
+He felt he shared many similarities with the protagonist, Johnny, and noted "a lot of Johnny's flaws and fears are based on [his] own shortcomings".
+Critics particularly praised Wong's illustrations and Druckmann's writing and character development.